alizainali120/nicu-compass-website/replit.md

 - Responsive design optimized for all devices
 - Hero section with clear call-to-action
 - Warm, calming messaging with parenting-focused content
-- Periwinkle blue pastel color palette with soft dreamy tones
+- Misty blue color palette with soft slate and calming blue tones
 - Developer experience with hot reload and type safety

 ## User Preferences
 - **Design Style**: Modern and sophisticated yet homey and calming
 - **Technology Choice**: React + TypeScript for familiar development experience
-- **Color Palette**: Periwinkle blue pastels for a calming, dreamy feel
+- **Color Palette**: Misty blue and soft slate colors for a calming, serene feel
 - **Content Style**: Supportive parenting themes that feel like home
 - **Interactions**: Expandable cards with smooth animations